 Once you believe you understand the history and context of the issue, look to the future.
-Ask; “What would you like me to do about this?”
+Ask: “What would you like me to do about this?”

-Answer the tough questions – remember a leader’s job is not just to ask tough questions, but also to answer them as well.
-Do what smart public figures do before they hold press conferences: anticipate the toughest questions, prepare the answers, and mentally rehearse them.
+Remember a leader’s job is not just to ask tough questions, but also to answer them.
+Do what smart public figures do before they hold press conferences: anticipate the toughest questions, prepare the answers and mentally rehearse them.

-Avoid using formulas and cliches; they make you sound insincere even if you’re not.
+Avoid using formulas and clichés, they make you sound insincere even if you’re not.

-In 2004, Lee talks about a session he conducted at a leadership conference which he entitled “The top 10 questions you wish people would not ask you”
+In 2004, Lee talks about a session he conducted at a leadership conference which he entitled: “The top 10 questions you wish people would not ask you.”

-Constantly evaluate your spending – review what you and your team/dept are spending money on to determine if there was added value in doing so?
+Review what you and your team/dept are spending money on to determine if there was added value in doing so?

 Lee describes in this section some simple and easy to execute ways that leaders (at all levels) should proactively find out what’s happening in their organisation, with their teams and with their guests.

-As Lee puts it; “The truth is out there” so, go find it”.
+As Lee puts it: “The truth is out there” so, “go find it.”